Bobby Frank Cherry: Video

-Also presented at Bobby Cherry's trial were videos showing explosives in the same quantity as had been used in the bombing being used to destroy a car in a field.
+Also presented at Cherry's trial were videos showing explosives in the same quantity as had been used in the bombing being used to destroy a car in a field.
 The violent force of the explosion evident in the video was designed to counter the defense's suggestion that, though they claimed that Cherry was not involved, the purpose of the bomb may have been to scare the church congregants, not to kill or injure them.

 Prosecutors also "showed the jury a videotape of a white mob beating local civil rights leader Fred Shuttlesworth when he showed up to register his children at the all white Phillips High School."
 At one point, the prosecutors "froze the film as a grinning, slender white man with a bulbous nose, wavy hair and a cigarette dangling from his mouth — unmistakably a grinning young Bobby Frank Cherry — was seen slamming his fist into the minister's head after pulling what appeared to be a set of brass knuckles from his back pocket."

 Conviction

 During the trial, Cherry smiled and looked amused.
 He could be seen joking with his lawyers and several supporters, not appearing to believe that the legal system which had protected him up to that point would ultimately send him to jail.
 He was convicted on four counts of murder and sentenced to life in prison.
 Cherry attempted to appeal, but in October 2004, the Alabama Court of Criminal Appeals unanimously upheld his conviction.
 The court rejected Cherry's claim that a delay of 37 years between his commission of the crime and his indictment in 2000 had resulted in an inherently unfair trial.

 During his prison sentence, Cherry repeatedly claimed to be the victim of a malicious false campaign against him and he said that he was a "political prisoner" who was denied proper treatment.

-He was originally taken to the Kilby Correctional Facility in Montgomery County, Alabama for intake.
+He was originally taken to the Kilby Correctional Facility in Montgomery County, Alabama, for intake.
 He was later moved to Holman Correctional Facility in Escambia County, Alabama.

 On Wednesday October 13, 2004, Cherry was transferred from Holman Prison to Atmore Community Hospital in Atmore.
 During the same day, an ambulance transported him from the Atmore hospital to a hospital in Montgomery.

 Cherry died in the Kilby prison's hospital unit, on November 18, 2004, at the age of 74.
 He is buried in Payne Springs Cemetery in Henderson County, Texas.

 Media portrayal

-Cherry was portrayed by Richard Jenkins in the 2002 television film Sins of the Father.
+Cherry is portrayed by Richard Jenkins in the 2002 television film Sins of the Father.